The short answer

 Doberman Cardiac Monitoring

 DCM 50–60% reality.
-Coordinate behaviorist + cardiologist for DCM-affected Dobermans on SA medications.
+Coordinate behaviourist + cardiologist for DCM-affected Dobermans on SA medications.

 Aussie Velcro + Separation Anxiety

 Sister velcro-breed companion guide.
-Aussies share many same patterns as Dobermans — comparison framework, key differences in management.
+Aussies share many of the same patterns as Dobermans, with key differences in management.